 - When you can count to ten, ask for a toilet and a train ticket in at least ten different languages.

-A mother embarks on an adventurous four day mini camping trip and explores a plethora of National Parks in the South West of Western Australia with her intrepid two teenage sons in a bid to keep them off the XBOX and to keep active.
-A humourous approach to her mishaps into the mundane will delight anyone who dares to read on… Continue reading
+A mother embarks on an adventurous four day mini camping in Pemberton trip and explores a plethora of National Parks in the South West of Western Australia with her intrepid two teenage sons in a bid to keep them off the XBOX and to keep active.
+A humorous approach to her mishaps into the mundane will delight anyone who dares to read on… Continue reading

-A family trip to Tasmania turns into a tour of toilets with her two young sons in tow… Continue reading
+A family trip to Tasmania turns into a tour of toilets with their two young sons in tow… Continue reading